A.F.C. Newbury

 A.F.C.
-Newbury were a short lived football club based in Newbury, Berkshire, in England.
+Newbury were a short lived semi-profesional football club based in Newbury, Berkshire, in England.
 At their peak they were a strong force in the Wessex League and had over 30 teams from seven years old through to veterans including junior teams, a senior squad, a ladies and several girls teams competing in national, regional and local football leagues and competitions throughout the year.
 However, it all came to an abrupt end in 2006 when the club lost their ground and financial backing.

 History

 AFC Newbury were formed in 1996 to replace the now defunct Newbury Town and bring senior football back to Faraday Road.

 The new club was formed from the resources of three local clubs – Ecchinswell (founded 1906), Shaw Boys & Belles Juniors (established in 1972) and Wickham U17 Youth Team.

 Prior to this, Ecchinswell had a long history playing in the North Hants League and Basingstoke League.
 In 1991 they were elected to the reformed Division 3 of the Hampshire League and after a slow start their fortunes dramatically took off when they won the Division 2 and Division 1 titles in 1993/94 and 1994/95 seasons.
 However they were unable to progress further due to the lack of facilities at their ground so upon formation of AFC Newbury they became the new club's First Team.

 AFC Newbury quickly achieved promotion after finishing runners-up in 1996/97 and winning the League Cup – defeating run-away league champions Moneyfields 2–0 in the final.

 Upon joining the Wessex League they soon became a strong force, twice finishing third and regularly found towards the top of the table in what was a tough league.
 After finishing third in 1998/99 the club applied for promotion to the Southern League but were unsuccessful.

 The club continued to thrive with a Reserve team competing in the Combination of the Wessex League, winning the Combination Cup in 2002/03.
 The U18's Youth Team played in the Allied Counties Youth League with the extensive range of junior boys and girls teams played in the Peter Houseman League, the South Chiltern Minor League, the Bracknell League and the Vale & District League.